 June 1969 was a month of rest for The Beatles, who were taking a break from the Abbey Road sessions.
-Following a brief trip to Wales, John Lennon and Yoko Ono drove to Scotland for a brief holiday on 29 June.
+Following a brief trip to Wales, John Lennon and Yoko Ono drove to Scotland for a short holiday on 29 June.

 The couple left their white Rolls-Royce at home, and instead took a customised Mini Cooper.
 They were accompanied by Lennon's six-year-old son Julian and Ono's five-year-old daughter Kyoko Cox.
 Julian happened to be visiting Lennon and was brought along without his mother Cynthia being informed.